Joe-Johnson-23/joe-johnson-portfolio/README.md

 ## Live Demo
 Visit the live application: [Joe Johnson Portfolio](https://joe-johnson-23.github.io/joe-johnson-portfolio/)

+## Hidden Keyboard Controls for Home Page
+- `M` - Increases the speed of the floating bubbles
+- `N` - Decreases the speed of the floating bubbles

 # Infinite Spiral
 ## A double pendulum visualization project is in here at it is FUN!!